borgbackup/borg/docs/quickstart.rst

 - some specific user using sudo to execute borg as root
 - some specific user (if backups of that user's files were made)

+A borg **backup repository** can be either:

+- in a local directory (like e.g. a locally mounted USB disk)
+- on a remote backup server machine that is reachable via ssh (client/server)

+If the repository is encrypted, you will also need the **key** and the **passphrase** (which is protecting the key).

 The **key** can be located:

 - in the repository (**repokey** mode).